yogirjoshi/LT-Monitor-Experiments/ReadMe.txt

 the data-set is in this repository in the folder 'MPlayer_Experiment_Results'.
 Here, the text files contain the truth-values of the loss-tolerant monitors for Property 1 & 2.

 The code requires RV-LTL monitor as its input.
 We use LamaConv (http://www.isp.uni-luebeck.de/lamaconv) utility to generate RV-LTL monitors.
 The inputted RV-LTL monitors can be generated from 'LamaConv' using below command.
+The filename rltlconv.jar refers to the jar of LamaConv utility.

 java -jar rltlconv.jar "LTL = [](a->[](b-><>c))" --props --mealy --min